Core Team

 David Heath

 David Heath is a PhD student in Experimental Psychology at the University of Memphis and holds an MA in Linguistics from the University of Montana.
-His research draws on psycholinguistics, linguistic anthropology, semiotics, dynamical systems, and ecological psychology to ask questions about how structural constraints in our physical and social environments influence language processing and use, interpersonal coordination, and human-AI interaction.
+His research draws on psycholinguistics, linguistic anthropology, semiotics, dynamical systems, and ecological psychology to examine how structural constraints in our physical and social environments influence language processing and use, interpersonal coordination, and human-AI interaction.